juanperi/jquerySessionTimeoutHandler/README.md

 - **title**

 Title of the dialog window shown to the user.

 _Default:_ 'Your session is about to expire.'

 - **message**

 Text of the dialog window shown to the user.

 _Default:_ 'Your session is about to expire.'

 - **keepAliveUrl**

 URL to call through AJAX to keep session alive.
 This request resets the session timeout.

 _Default:_ 'keepAlive.php'

 - **retrieveTimeLeftUrl**

 URL to call through AJAX to get how much time left this session has.
-This request doesn´t update the session timeout _Default:_ 'keepAlive.php'
+This request doesn´t update the session timeout.

+_Default:_ 'keepAlive.php'

 - **redirUrl**

 URL to take browser to if no action is taken before the session times out.
-If false, the user will be redirected to the logoutUrl
+If false, the user will be redirected to the logoutUrl.

 _Default:_ 'false'

 - **logoutUrl**

-URL to take browser to if user clicks "Log Out Now" _Default:_ 'logout.php'
+URL to take browser to if user clicks "Log Out Now".

+_Default:_ 'logout.php'

 - **defaultSessionTime**

 Default session time in milliseconds.
 If set to false, the time will be retrieved from the server via retrieveTimeLeftUrl.

 _Default:_ false

 - **warnWhenLeft**

-Time in milliseconds before the session expires to open the dialog _Default:_ 300000 (5 minutes)
+Time in milliseconds before the session expires to open the dialog.

+_Default:_ 300000 (5 minutes)

 - **checkTimeBeforeRedirect**

 If true, before issuing a redirect to redirUrl, will ask the server if the session has time left.
 If it has, will reset the timers accordingly.
-This way different tabs will be synchronized
+This way different tabs will be synchronized.

 _Default:_ true

 - **errorGettingSessionTimeLeft**

-Message to alert the user if there was an error retrieving the time left from the server
+Message to alert the user if there was an error retrieving the time left from the server.

 _Default:_ There was an error retrieving session information from the server.
 Session could be timed out

 - **modalId**

-Id of the modal window generated
+Id of the modal window generated.

 _Default:_ sessionTimeout-dialog